quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 plt.show()
 ```

+(sec-ssb)=
 ### Single-sideband integration acquisition

 The single-sideband integration protocol involves integrating the complex input signal over a given time period.
 The integration weight is a square window, and this window's length is the same as the acquisition length.
 The signal is demodulated using the specified clock before the integration happens.

 In this tutorial, we will send 4 square pulses out, and measure it in 4 separate bins, indexed by all combinations of `acq_channel=0,1` and `acq_index_<acq_channel>=0,1`.
 We will also send out purely real and imaginary pulses (or purely I and purely Q pulses), and observe that they appear as real and imaginary acquisitions.
-In case of single-sideband integration the integration happens after demodulation.
+In the case of single-sideband integration the integration happens after demodulation.

 Typically, different acquisition channels are usually set up to refer to different qubits.
 However, in our simple example, we only use a single qubit port-clock combination for both acquisition channels.